2025 Southern Somalia offensive: June

-On June 2, Al-Shabaab militants have reportedly taken control of Hawadley village, located 91 kilometers northeast of Mogadishu, after Burundian forces under the African Union Support and Stabilization Mission in Somalia (AUSSOM) withdrew from the strategic military base. additionally the militant claims it shot down an African Union helicopter used by Burundian troops near Hawadley area in Middle Shabelle region.
+On 2 June, Al-Shabaab militants have reportedly taken control of Hawadley village, located 91 kilometers northeast of Mogadishu, after Burundian forces under the African Union Support and Stabilization Mission in Somalia (AUSSOM) withdrew from the strategic military base. additionally the militant claims it shot down an African Union helicopter used by Burundian troops near Hawadley area in Middle Shabelle region.
 The Somali Defence minister rejected this claim saying Helicopter in fact suffered technical malfunctions but was retrieved soon after.

-On June 7, an operation executed by the SNA in the town of El Hareeri eliminated more than 40 Al-Shabaab militants including two senior commanders.
+On 7 June, an operation executed by the SNA in the town of El Hareeri eliminated more than 40 Al-Shabaab militants including two senior commanders.
 The commanders were Abuu Anas, who was Al-Shabaab ’s chief logistics coordinator for combat units, and Mohamed Ahmed, a senior field commander.
 Al-Shabaab briefly captured the town of El Hareeri but was unable to hold it.
 Nur Abdi Roble, a mid-level leader of the al-Shabaab group, was also killed in the fighting.

-Between June 8 and 9, 25 Al-Shabaab militants, including three senior field commanders were killed in an operation by SNA in Sabiid-Caanoole area in Lower Shabelle region.
+Between 8 and 9 of June, 25 Al-Shabaab militants, including three senior field commanders were killed in an operation by SNA in Sabiid-Caanoole area in Lower Shabelle region.
 Another 5 Al-Shabaab militants, including three field commanders were killed in Hiiraan region.

-On June 11, Kenyan Security Forces killed two Al-Shabaab militants while others fled with injuries.
+On 11 June, Kenyan Security Forces killed two Al-Shabaab militants while others fled with injuries.
 The clash occurred when militants were trying to set up an IED in a roadside in Mandera County, Kenya.
 On the same day, Al-Shabaab militants captured the town of El Hareeri in Hiraan region pushing out SNA and local militias from the area.

-On June 12, an operation by SNA killed 13 Al-Shabaab militants in middle Shabelle region.
+On 12 June, an operation by SNA killed 13 Al-Shabaab militants in middle Shabelle region.